netxms/netxms-doc/admin/appendix.rst

     - The number of consecutive unsuccessful polls required to declare interface as down.
     - 1
     - Yes
-  * - PollerThreadPoolBaseSize
-    - This parameter represents base thread pool size.
-From this pool will be taken threads for all types of polls: Status poll, Configuration poll, etc. except DCI collection(:guilabel:`NumberOfDataCollectors`).
-This is minimal number of threads that will always run.
-    - 10
-    - Yes
-  * - PollerThreadPoolMaxSize
-    - This parameter represents maximum thread pool size till which pool can be increased.
-From this pool will be taken threads for all types of polls: Status poll, Configuration poll, etc. except DCI collection(:guilabel:`NumberOfDataCollectors`).
-In case of big load on a server number of threads can be increased till this size.
-When load come back to normal, number of threads will be automatically decreased to base size.
-    - 250
-    - Yes
   * - ProcessTrapsFromUnmanagedNodes
-    - Enable (1) or disable (0) processing of SNMP traps received from node which is in unmanaged state.
+    - Enable/disable processing of SNMP traps received from node which is in unmanaged state.
     - 0
     - Yes
+  * - RADIUSAuthMethod
+    - RADIUS authentication method to be used (PAP, CHAP, MS-CHAPv1, MS-CHAPv2).
+    - PAP
+    - No
   * - RADIUSNumRetries
     - The number of retries for RADIUS authentication.
     - 5